NZ dollar spikes after RBNZ leaves interest rates unchanged at 1 per cent

 Trading-partner growth had also slowed.

-"Growth in global trade and manufacturing is weak and uncertainty remains high, dampening global business investment.
+"Growth in global trade and manufacturing is weak and uncertainty remains high, dampening global business investment," the RBNZ said.

-"However, New Zealand's export commodity prices have been robust, underpinning a positive terms of trade," it said.
+"However, New Zealand's export commodity prices have been robust, underpinning a positive terms of trade".

 The lower New Zealand dollar exchange rate this year was also providing a "useful additional offset" to the weaker global economic environment.